-Haunted castles, eerie woodland walks, hair-raising ghost tales and spooky activities - Scotland with its long-held traditions offers an authentic Halloween experience unlike any other.
+Halloween in Scotland is a time like no other!
+On the 31 October, haunted castles, eerie woodland walks, hair-raising ghost tales and spooky activities, along with Scotland's long-held traditions, offers an authentic Halloween experience unlike any other.

 A bewitching brew of the macabre and the carnivalesque, it'll come as no surprise to learn that Halloween or rather, Hallowe'en, traces its origins way back to the ancient Celtic Samhuinn Festival.
 Traditionally held on the 1 November, this pagan festival marked the culmination of the harvest season, and many of the Halloween customs we know and love today are in fact remnants of this ancient culture, from trick-or-treating to jack-o'-lanterns.
 It also takes its name from All Hallows Eve, the night before the Christian festival of All Hallows or All Saints Day, when the dead were thought to return to earth to walk among the living.